Portfolio Information for Candidates

 - Departmental guidelines (Administrative Faculty should include the guidelines from the department of their faculty appointment).

-- Pre-tenure review letters (for tenure review).
+- Pre-tenure review letters (for tenure review ONLY).

 If you are submitting third-year/pre-tenure review letters with this portfolio, they will be entered on the screen labeled “Third-Year Review Letters” immediately below “Documents for Portfolio Review” in the “General Information” list.
 Again, click “Add New Item.”
 On this screen, you will enter the year that you underwent the Third-Year Review, and upload letters and response letters (if applicable) from each level.
 Important: Make sure that you check the box next to each file that says “Include File for Portfolio Review?”

 Finally, you will need to be sure that all Annual Review materials, including ARDs, FPAs, and response letters are uploaded on the screen under “General Information” labeled “Performance Evaluations for your Faculty Activity Report.”
 Click “Add a New Item,” and enter the relevant year.
 You will not need to utilize the self-evaluations or peer teaching review information at this time.
 (That is done on an annual basis for ARDs -- some colleges use it, most do not.)
 At the bottom of this screen, upload the FPA (usually written in January of that year), any amended FPAs during the calendar year, the ARD related to that FPA (usually done in January of the following year, but evaluating the prior year), and any response letters.
 Again, be sure to check the boxes that say “Include File for Portfolio Review?”
 All annual review materials that are to be included in your submission should have this box checked.
 For third-year reviews, that probably includes at least part of three calendar year screens.
 For later reviews, it may involve three, five, or more years, depending on the review and how long since the last portfolio submission.